Deb thru-hiked the Appalachian Trail and is a Search & Rescue volunteer and writer living in Flagstaff, AZ.

 Below you'll find photos from our trip and some of our favorite things to do in Ouray, along with additional information and resources in case you're planning a visit.

-Outdoor Fun in Ouray, Colorado - Here are some of the activities you can enjoy in the fresh air in and around this mountain town.
+Here is a list of some activities you can enjoy in the fresh air in and around this mountain town.

 - Carriage rides

 - Hiking and Backpacking